 Brian M. Smith is a Partner at Heyl, Royster, Voelker & Allen, P.C., in Urbana, where he concentrates his practice in the areas of civil rights, professional liability, employment law, education, and trucking/motor carrier litigation.
 Mr. Smith has been named to the Law Bulletin Publishing Company’s list of Illinois Emerging Lawyers (2015 – 2018) and as an Illinois Super Lawyers Rising Star (2012 – 2017).
 He received his B.A. from the University of Illinois and his J.D. from the University of Illinois College of Law.

-Gretchen Harris Sperry is a Partner at Hinshaw & Culbertson LLP, in Chicago.
-Ms. Sperry clerked for the Honorable Mary Jane Theis and the Honorable Maureen E. Connors in the Illinois Appellate Court.
-She was appointed by the Illinois Supreme Court to serve as a member of the Character and Fitness Committee of the Illinois Board of Admissions to the Bar, and she serves as the Secretary of the Illinois Appellate Lawyers Association.
+Gretchen Harris Sperry is a Partner at Hinshaw & Culbertson LLP, in Chicago, and focuses on appellate practice and civil litigation.
+Ms. Sperry is Chair of her firm’s Appellate Practice Group and Commissioner of the Character & Fitness Committee of the Illinois Board of Admissions to the Bar.
 Ms. Sperry received her B.S. from the University of Wisconsin-Madison and her J.D. from Loyola University Chicago School of Law.